robert-westenberger/knowledgebase/computer-science/encoding.md

 Therefore, "abc" -> "YXJj" in Base64.

 **Note**: Sometimes it is impossible to divide the combined Binary into exact groups of 6 bits each.
 In that case, 0 is added in the end to make it an exact number of groups of 64 bits.
 This process is called as “Padding”.
-To encode the padded the data, if there are 6 fully padded bits, then it is mapped to “=”.
+To encode the padded data, if there are 6 fully padded bits, then it is mapped to “=”.
 Example: “a:aa” => 011000 010011 101001 100001 011000 01xxxx xxxxxx xxxxxx => “YTphYQ==”